← Back to settlement blog

 What is the Nationwide robocalls class action settlement about?

-The settlement involves claims that Nationwide violated the Telephone Consumer Protection Act (TCPA) by making unsolicited robocalls regarding pet insurance renewals and expirations.
+The settlement addresses claims that Nationwide violated the Telephone Consumer Protection Act (TCPA) by making unsolicited robocalls regarding pet insurance renewals and expirations.

 Who is eligible to file a claim?

-Individuals who received one or more prerecorded voice messages from Nationwide regarding the renewal and/or expiration of their pet insurance policy since January 6, 2021, are eligible.
+Individuals who received one or more prerecorded voice messages from Nationwide regarding their pet insurance policy since January 6, 2021, are eligible to file a claim.

 What is the total amount of the settlement?